Chart Color Schemes

 Wellington is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wellington's dwelling structures, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 88.0% houses and 12.1% other dwellings.
+In Wellington, as per the latest Census, 93.5% of dwellings were houses while 6.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Non-Metro NSW had 88.0% houses and 12.1% other dwellings.
 Home ownership in Wellington stood at 42.7%, with mortgaged dwellings at 30.1% and rented ones at 27.2%.
-The median monthly mortgage repayment was $1,100, below Non-Metro NSW's average of $1,450.
-The median weekly rent figure was $230, compared to Non-Metro NSW's $280.
-Nationally, Wellington's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,100, lower than Non-Metro NSW's average of $1,450.
+Weekly rent in Wellington was recorded at $230, compared to $280 in Non-Metro NSW.
+Nationally, Wellington's mortgage repayments were significantly lower at $1,100 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing